Chrysophyt/stellatrain-tf/readme.md

 The cluster should be created automatically and by default will train on dummy dataset.
 To connect to the instance, Stella-Master is the main SSH point.
 After accessing the master server, you could access other instance directly by their private IP address.

-Onced finished testing, you clean-up everything by running
+After finish testing, you clean-up everything by running
 ```bash
 terraform destroy
 ```